dhis2/design-system/organisms/transfer.md

 ![](../images/transfer-buttons.png)

-The transfer buttons text can be customised.
+The transfer buttons text can be customized.

-Use custom button text where a user needs more guideance to use the transfer control.
+Use custom button text where a user needs more guidance to use the transfer control.
 In most cases the arrow buttons are intuitive to use, but text can be added if the use case is for users with low tech literacy.

 ---